neul-labs/stout/docs/SECURITY.md

 # - upstream_signature.signed_at (original timestamp)
 ```

-The brewx client verifies the upstream signature even when fetching from a mirror.
+The stout client verifies the upstream signature even when fetching from a mirror.
 This ensures:
 - The data originally came from the official index
 - No tampering occurred during mirroring
 - The signature age is still validated